hardentools/hardentools/README.md

 ## What this tool does NOT

 - It does NOT prevent software from being exploited.
-- It does NOT prevent the abuse of every feature, especially those that are harder to disable, e.g. PowerShell.
+- It does NOT prevent the abuse of every available risky feature.
 - **It is NOT an Antivirus**.
 It does not protect your computer.
 It doesn't identify, block, or remove any malware.